Logiqx/gps-details/docs/devices/apple/watches/README.md

   - What is deemed "typical" will vary depending on the generation of the watch, and more specifically the GNSS chipset.
 - General interpretation of speed accuracy estimates is a complex topic and has not been discussed in detail.
   - Different chipsets calculate accuracy estimates in different ways, but they all have practical uses.
+- Watch / phone models should be included in the track data to determine if they "approved" or not.
+  - The `<trk>` element of GPX contains a `<src>` element for the device type - e.g. "Apple Watch Series 8".